BroadbandForum/usp/specification/security/index.md

 * have the Controller's certificate information and have a cryptographically protected connection between the two Endpoints, or
 * have a Trusted Broker's certificate information and have a cryptographically protected connection between the Agent and the Trusted Broker

 TLS and DTLS both have handshake mechanisms that allow for exchange of certificate information.
-If the MTP connection is between the Agent and Controller (for example, without going through any application-layer proxy or other intermediate application-layer middle-box), then a secure MTP connection will be sufficient to ensure end-to-end protection, and the USP Record can use `payload_security` "plaintext" encoding of the Message.
+If the MTP connection is between the Agent and Controller (for example, without going through any application-layer proxy or other intermediate application-layer middle-box), then a secure MTP connection will be sufficient to ensure end-to-end protection, and the USP Record can use `payload_security` "PLAINTEXT" encoding of the Message.
 If the middle-box is part of a trusted end-to-end ecosystem, the MTP connection may also be considered sufficient.
 Otherwise, the USP Record will use [Secure Message Exchange](../e2e-message-exchange/index.md#).

 Whether a Controller requires Agent certificates is left up to the Controller implementation.